-My goal today is to give you some tips and guidelines for the care and storage of your textiles.
-I have not tried any of these products or tips; however, each one has been recommended by several "authorities".
+Provided below are some tips and guidelines for the care and storage of your textiles.
+Each of these tips has been recommended by several "authorities".
 The web has a world of information about the do’s and don’ts of handling vintage textiles.

 It is important to treat your stain as soon as it happens.
 The longer you wait, the harder it is to successfully remove it.
 The stain is actually created in layers, so the sooner you work on the stain; the less damage has been done.
 Because the stain is in layers, cleaning it is like peeling an onion; you have to go one layer at a time.
 That means you may have to repeat the process several times to get the deep stain out.
 Even though it looks clean after one cleaning, residue within the fabric may cause it to discolor in the future.
 Before you start to clean great-grandmother’s vintage lace tablecloth, try the recommended solution on a similar piece of lace.